What are SBA Disaster Loans?

 What are the collateral requirements for SBA Disaster Loans?

-No collateral is required for loans under $25,000.
-Real estate is the preferred collateral for loans over $25,000.
+No collateral is required for loans of $25,000 or less.
+Real estate is the preferred collateral for loans over $25,000, but other business assets may be accepted.
 Business owners do not need to use their primary residence as collateral for loans under $200,000 if the SBA determines the owner has other assets of equal value.

 Loans over $200,000 also require a personal guarantee.
-In addition, the SBA may file a UCC lien on business assets.
+Additionally, the SBA may file a UCC lien on the business’s assets.

-Can I still get a Covid Disaster Loan?
+Can I still get a COVID-19 Disaster Loan?

 Can I get loan forgiveness for SBA Disaster Loans?